View Resources and FAQs

 Based on prior studies, a low risk score predicts that you are less likely to have progressive decline of your kidney function.
 The low score suggests that you should maintain your current care level.

 Approximately 40% of all patients will get an intermediate risk score.
 This means you have approximately the same risk for kidney disease progression as the overall population of patients with stage 1-3 DKD.
 On the test report these results are classified as “orange” due to the intermediate risk finding.

 Generally, an intermediate risk score indicates that you and your doctor should monitor your kidney health more frequently.
 This could include more frequent monitoring visits with additional blood work and possibly introducing some medications and or lifestyle changes.

 Approximately 15% of patients will get a high-risk result which means that you have more than a 60% chance of having progressive decline in kidney function over the next 5 years.

 Generally, a high-risk score means you and your doctor should act now to treat your kidney disease.
 Those actions could include more frequent monitoring visits, referral to a nephrologist, maximizing the dose of an ACE inhibitor or angiotensin receptor blocker and strongly consider treatment with an SGLT2 inhibitor (unless contraindicated).

 The KidneyIntelX test report will be sent back to your doctor and should be available in about 5 business days.

 For Mount Sinai patients, your test result will be available through MyChart.
 For Mount Sinai patients without MyChart access, results will be available through a secure email message.

 If you have questions about your test result, please call your doctor’s office.
-You can also reach Renalytix AI Client Services at 888-203-2725 during normal business hours
+You can also reach Renalytix Client Services at 888-203-2725 during normal business hours